H&SS Guidelines on Online Instruction

 Technology Training & Assistance

 In order to safeguard quality of instruction and delivery of content, faculty and students must have access to expert technical support, and faculty must be given adequate lead time to prepare an online course.
-Faculty are encouraged to attain a high level of pedagogical training and to obtain the requisite skills, and to those ends to utilize faculty development resources such as the FDC and OASIS .
+Faculty are encouraged to attain a high level of pedagogical training and to obtain the requisite skills, and to those ends to utilize faculty development resources such as the FDC and OET.

 Faculty are encouraged to employ a variety of pedagogical approaches to online learning in each course, such as multimedia, discussion boards, videos, audio-visual presentations (Camtasia, Captivate, etc.), and web projects.